Magnetic-Field-Based Localization Using Spatial Field Variations: Signal Processing Principles, Models, and Challenges: Mathematical Modeling

 \subsection{Magnetic-field modeling and maps}

-A variety of mathematical models is used to create maps \M. Examples of widely used models include \ac{GP} approximations, polynomial functions, sums of dipoles, and discrete grid-based function representations~\cite{visetHK:2025}.
-Most of these models can be abstractly viewed in terms of a basis function expansion of $L$ pre-determined basis functions $\phi_i(r)$, such as radial function bases or polynomial bases.
+A variety of mathematical models are used to create maps~\M. Examples of widely used models include discrete grid, polynomial, and \ac{GP} approximation-based function representations~\cite{viset:2024}.
+Most of these models can be abstractly viewed in terms of a basis function expansion of $L$ pre-determined basis functions $\phi_\ell(r)$, such as indicator function bases, polynomial bases, spectral bases, or radial function bases.
 That is, the map is modeled as

 where